-Trees found within or adjacent to the right-of way that are dead, structurally unsound, diseased, shallow-rooted, leaning, or otherwise defective that pose an unacceptable level of risk to electrical infrastructure are targeted to be taken down.
+Trees found within or adjacent to the right-of way that are dead, structurally unsound, diseased, shallow-rooted, leaning, or otherwise defective that pose unacceptable risks to electrical infrastructure are targeted to be taken down.
 Stumps from trees (live) taken down shall be treated with herbicides where appropriate.